MI-DPLA/combine/docs/quickstart.md

 Sometimes you can't beat kicking the tires to see how an application works.
 Demo data from unit tests will be reused here to avoid the need to provide actual OAI-PMH endpoints, transformation XSLT, or other configurations unique to a DPLA Service Hub.

-This quickstart guide will walk through:
+This quickstart guide will walk through the following, and it's recommended to do so in order:

+  * Combine python environment
   * starting / stopping Combine
   * data model (Organizations, RecordGroups, Jobs, Records)
   * configuration